Attendance is Free! Why register?

 Maker Faire Orlando is a community-organized, family-friendly celebration featuring local do-it-yourself science, art, rockets, robots, crafts, technology, music, hands-on-activities, and more.
 It’s an event where people show what they are making and share what they are learning.

 The individuals behind these exhibits are known as “Makers” and they range from tech-enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 Makers are of all ages and come from many backgrounds.
 They all share a love for innovation and creativity, as well as an educational spirit to inspire and encourage new Makers.
-The even-larger, 2-day, 2014 Maker Faire Orlando at the Orlando Science Center and surrounding area will feature exhibits and experimentation across the spectrum of science, engineering, art, performance and craft.
+Maker Faire Orlando 2015 will be held at the Orlando Science Center and surrounding Loch Haven park, and will feature exhibits and experimentation across the spectrum of science, engineering, art, performance and craft.

 Join millions of people on Eventbrite.